chromium/chromium/docs/frame_trees.md

 frame tree and its frame tree appears as it would for the web exposed [window.frames](https://developer.mozilla.org/en-US/docs/Web/API/Window/frames)

+## Why do we nest frame trees?

+Certain features that nest documents require a stronger boundary than what would be achievable with iframes.
+We want to prevent the exposure of information across this boundary.
+This may be for privacy reasons where we enforce communication restrictions between documents on the web (e.g. fenced frames).
+The boundary could also be between content on the web and parts of the user agent implemented with web technologies (e.g. chrome's PDF viewer, webview tag).

 ## What are Outermost Main Frames?

 Building on the concept above that a `FrameTree` can have an embedded